rackerlabs/docs-intro-to-rackspace-cloud/our_products_and_services.rst

 Rackspace Cloud Services
 ========================

-The Rackspace Cloud is a set of web services that provide various infrastructure resources and services on-demand.
+The Rackspace Cloud is a set of web services that provide a variety of infrastructure resources and services on-demand.
 This allows users to rapidly and programatically deploy, manage, and scale applications globally.
-All Rackspace Cloud services are designed to be reliable, easy to use, and high-performing.
+All Rackspace Cloud services are designed to be reliable, easy to use, and high- performing.

 Our cloud is powered by `OpenStack <http://www.openstack.org>`_, the leading open source cloud Operating System.
 By building applications on the Rackspace